PeterCamilleri/CX16/docs/thoughts.md

 _.macro_, _.endmacro_, and _.enum_.
 They do have legitimate uses here, for assets that are private to module so they are not excluded outright.

-And (beyond the crazy minefield of traps in all assembly language programming) is that.
+And that (beyond the crazy minefield of traps in all assembly language programming) is that.
 Go to town!

 [Back to the Top](#topics-in-w65c02s-programming)